Zilliqa/zilliqa-developer/contracts/experimental/burn_zrc2/README.md

 To burn ZRC2s:

 - Call `ZRC2Burn.UpdateBurnAllowance( ZRC2TokenAddress, token_amount)` from the wallet that wishes to burn the tokens.
 - Call `ZRC2TokenAddress.Transfer( ZRC2BurnAddress, token_amount)` to burn the tokens.
+This will start a cancel timer for `burncancelblocks` blocks.
-- If you change your mind, call `ZRC2Burn.CancelBurn( ZRC2BurnAddress )` within `burncancelblocks` to change your mind.
+- If you change your mind, call `ZRC2Burn.CancelBurn( ZRC2BurnAddress )` before the timer expires (ie. within `burncancelblocks`) to change your mind.
 Your tokens will be returned.
+- If `Transfer()` or `TransferFrom()` is called again, a new timer will be started for all tokens waiting to be burned.
-- Otherwise the burn becomes irrevocable.
+- Otherwise the burn becomes irrevocable.,
 - Anyone can then call `ZRC2Burn.FinaliseBurn(token_address, wallet_address)` to finalise the burn.
 - Once the tokens are permanently burned, not even the `ZRC2Burn` contract owner can get them back.